Did you know blended learning is a great option for English language learners (ELL)?

 Station 1: Collaborative group work

-The first area involved the school focusing predominantly on collaborative group work (use our Identifying Body Parts for this), to support team building and boost student confidence.
+The first area involved the school focusing predominantly on collaborative group work, to support team building and boost student confidence.
 Within this group the students were given activities related to the objective “respond to a spoken phrase or sentence with a gesture or an action”.
 Students worked together, taking it in turns to read aloud phrases to the group with their team, responding with gestures.
 To make this easier or harder depending on the group ability, the educator gave differing phrases for the groups to work on.

 Station 2: Online learning